Quantco/ndonnx/refactoring.md

 If either `DType` instance returns `NotImplemented` a error is raised.
 This allows for downstream data types to define type promotion behavior with built-in data types even though the built-in ones have know knowledge of the downstream ones.

-## Interaction with Python scalars
+### Interaction with Python scalars

 Promotion rules with Python scalars have various intricacies which prevent an implementation where Python scalars are trivially cast to rank-0 arrays of type `int64`, `float64`, `bool` or `utf8`.
-Instead the presented design treats Python scalars by wrapping them into separate array objects with their own data types (cf. [here](`ndonnx/ndonnx/_refactor/_typed_array/py_scalars.py`)).
-Thus, type promotion with Python scalars is treated on exactly the same footing as any other promotion between data types.
+Each data type may implement their own interaction with Python scalars as is best suited or dictated by the standard.

-# Reference-level explanation

-[reference-level-explanation]: #reference-level-explanation

-This section provides additional context not immediately relevant to the previous section.
+### Stateful data types

+Some data types are stateful such as datetimes which carry a specific unit.
+Datetime and timedelta typed-arrays and data types have been implemented as an example an can be found [here](ndonnx/ndonnx/_refactor/_typed_array/date_time.py).

 ## `__ndx*__` functions

-The presented design defines `__ndx*__` methods at various places.
 Functions named in this pattern are not meant to be called directly (following the Python pattern for reflective dunder methods).
 Instead, these functions are used to implement higher-level functions such as `ndonnx.result_type` which should be called instead.

-## Stateful data types

-Some data types are stateful such as datetimes which carry a specific unit.
-The here-presented design directly allows for this circumstance.
-Datetime and timedelta typed-arrays and data types have been implemented as an example an can be found [here](ndonnx/ndonnx/_refactor/_typed_array/date_time.py).

-# Drawbacks

-[drawbacks]: #drawbacks

-Why should we _not_ do this?

-# Rationale and alternatives

-[rationale-and-alternatives]: #rationale-and-alternatives

-- Why is this design the best in the space of possible designs?
-- What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?
-- If this is a language proposal, could this be done in a library or macro instead?
-Does the proposed change make Rust code easier or harder to read, understand, and maintain?
+`__ndx*__` may also return `NotImplemented` objects.

 # Prior art